|

 selling deeply discounted products that aren't moving in grocery stores or

-instead of formal contracts.
-Goods from the three vendors suspected in the
+formal contracts.
+Goods from the three vendors suspected in the kickback

 business with a just few suppliers can be legitimate, purchasing and audit